-'Goldman Sachs' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Goldman Sachs' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Goldman Sachs is an American based investment bank.
 The global company proves to be among the largest and most successful securities, investment banking, and investment management firms.
 It delivers an extensive variety of financial services to a client base that is diverse and significant.
 Among its clientele are financial institutions, corporations, individuals, and governments.

 The group was founded in 1869.
 Its headquarters remain in New York City.
 Goldman Sachs’ keeps offices in all of the important worldwide financial centers.
 Their office network spans over 35 countries and employs almost 35,000 staff.
 For 2015, the company boasted profits of $8.77 billion on revenues amounting to $39.2 billion.
 Goldman operates in four groups which include Investment Banking, Institutional Client Services, Investing and Lending, and Investment Management.

 With the Investment Banking group, Goldman Sachs offers an impressive array of services for investment banking to a varied client base of financial institutions, corporations, governments, and investment funds.
 These services cover a broad range of needs.
 Among them are equity and debt underwriting for private placements and public offerings.

 The firm also provides strategic advice for divestures, mergers and acquisitions, restructurings, corporate defense activities, risk management, and spin offs.
 They offer international and local financing of acquisitions and transactions along with relevant derivative transactions.
 In the year 2015, this group earned revenues of $7 billion.